FebyKris/FK-LED-EdgeTX/README.md

 **Disclaimer:** I am not a programmer and I do not know how to code.
 I had specific ideas for how I wanted my radio's LEDs to behave, and I used Gemini AI to write and troubleshoot the actual Lua scripts.
 Even this `README.md` file was generated with the help of AI! 🤖 This project is a collaborative effort between my FPV concepts and AI coding.

 **FK LED** is a touchscreen-friendly, profile-based RGB LED Configurator script for EdgeTX.
-It was built specifically for radios with addressable RGB Gimbal LEDs (like the Radiomaster TX16S MK3) to help easily switch LED colors and animations at the field, especially during fast-paced events or qualifiers.
+It was built specifically for radios with addressable RGB Gimbal LEDs (like the Radiomaster TX16S MK3) to help easily switch LED colors and animations at the field.

 Developed by **FebyKris**.